NeueDarshan/simple_ConTeXt/README.md

 names, as well as an indicator of how many arguments each command takes.

 Completions should play well with others, e.g. the completions provided by the [UnicodeCompletion][unicode-completion] package.
-(Although UnicodeCompletion is intended for LaTeX, I still find it useful for ConTeXt as many of the command names are the same.)
+(UnicodeCompletion uses LaTeX command names, but nonetheless I find it useful for ConTeXt, as most of the included command names are compatible.)

 ### Pop-Ups